tymyrddin/purple/source/docs/purple/conditions.md

 operations at inconvenient moments.

 A programme that is designed to succeed will succeed, and will reveal nothing.
-The uncomfortable framing from ChangeShop is that the exercise should be designed to find what the organisation is not ready for, not to confirm what it already knows.
+The uncomfortable framing from ChangeShop is that the exercise needs to be designed to find what the organisation is not ready for, not to confirm what it already knows.

 ## The conditions worth building